daeh/jspsych-template/README.md

 ### Sandbox

 You don't need to set up Firebase, Firestore or Prolific to develop the experiment.
 This app comes built to start development immediately.
-There are primarily two toggles to help with sandboxed development, which are found in [`config.ts`](hosting/src/config.ts).
+There are primarily two toggles to help with sandboxed development, which are found in [`appConfig.ts`](hosting/src/appConfig.ts).

-- Setting `const debug = true` will increase the verbosity of the console output.
+- Setting `const debuggingMode = true` will increase the verbosity of the console output.

-  - Alternatively, you can force debugging mode by including `debug` as a URL Parameter, e.g. `https://mysite.web.app/?debug`
+  - Alternatively, you can force debugging mode by including `debug` as a URL Parameter, e.g. `https://mysite.web.app/?debug=true`

-- Setting `const mock = true` will make the app use a serverless emulator so that you don't have to set up Firestore before beginning development.
+- Setting `const simulateMockDatabase = true` will make the app use a serverless emulator so that you don't have to set up Firestore before beginning development.

+  - Similarly, you can modulate the backend with a URL Parameter, e.g. `https://mysite.web.app/?debug=true&mock=false`

 # Configuration